 In general, the type system of SPARK mitigates the vulnerabilities outlined in subclause 6.3 of ISO/IEC 24772-1:2019.
 The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in subclause 6.3 of ISO/IEC 24772-1:2019.

-For the traditional approach to bit level programming, SPARK provides modular types and literal representations in arbitrary base from 2 to 16 to deal with numeric entities and correct handling of the sign bit.
-The use of pragma Pack on arrays of Booleans provides a type-safe way of manipulating bit strings and eliminates the use of error-prone arithmetic operations.
+For the traditional approach to bit level programming, SPARK provides modular types and literal representations in arbitrary bases from 2 to 16 to deal with numeric entities and correct handling of the sign bit.

+Specifying a value of 1 for the Component_Size aspect of an array-of-Boolean type provides a type-safe way of manipulating bit strings and eliminates the use of error-prone arithmetic operations.

 6.3.2 Guidance to language users